 Hērā was jealous because Zeus had fathered Herakles of Alkmene so arranged for Eurystheus to be born first and become king according to the oath Zeus had sworn (blaming Atē).
 Eurystheus sets Herakles a series of tasks.

-In this drama, Euripides presents the aftermath of the eleventh task, in which: “Hēraklēs descends to Hādēs and brings up Cerberus the Hound of Hādēs from the zone of darkness to the zone of light and life.”
-(H24H 1§43)” Meanwhile his wife, Megara, and their three sons are under threat by Lykos, ruler of Thebes, and are taking refuge at the altar of Zeus.
+In this drama, Euripides presents the aftermath of the task in which: “Hēraklēs descends to Hādēs and brings up Cerberus the Hound of Hādēs from the zone of darkness to the zone of light and life.”
+(H24H 1§43) Meanwhile his wife, Megara, and their three sons are under threat by Lykos, ruler of Thebes, and are taking refuge at the altar of Zeus.

 Medea, Euripides [html]

 Translated by E.P.
 Coleridge.
 Revised by Roger Ceragioli.
 Further revised by Gregory Nagy.
 Now newly revised by members of Kosmos Society (then Hour 25.)

 When Jason came to Colchis in search of the Golden Fleece, he succeeded with the aid of Medea, who accompanied him back to Corinth.
 As the play opens she is experiencing grief and fury at his betrayal of her as he prepares to marry the ruler’s daughter.
 Far from her native land, and threatened with exile, Medea seeks revenge on Jason’s bride, on the bride’s father, and finally on Jason himself.
 By contrast when she seeks help from Aegeus he promises a place of safety in return for her help.

-Euripides presents this story as more than a portrait of a woman scorned: her terrible acts of vengeance are also shown as consequences of the acts of those around her who break sacred oaths and act with hubris.
+Euripides presents this part of the myth as more than a portrait of a woman scorned: her terrible acts of vengeance are also shown as consequences of the acts of those around her who break sacred oaths and act with hubris.